 The unemployment level is at its lowest rate since 1969, and the average tax cut for a typical family of four was $2,059.
 Not only that, but job openings are at a record high of 7.6 million.

 The female unemployment rate is 3.5%.
 There are an estimated 12.9 million women-owned businesses.
 That's an 11% increase since 2016.

 The Hispanic/Latino unemployment rate is the lowest on record.
 Under President Obama, Hispanic unemployment averaged 1.9% higher than the general population.
-But under President Trump, the unemployment gap has narrowed to 0.5% for Hispanics.
+But under President Trump, the unemployment gap has narrowed to about 0.5% for Hispanics.

-There are nearly 11 million minority-owned businesses across the United States, but firms owned by women of color grew at nearly three times the rate (163%) of women-owned businesses and account for 47% of women-owned businesses.
+There are nearly 11 million minority-owned businesses across the United States, but firms owned by women of color grew at nearly three times the rate (163%) of women-owned businesses and account for half of women-owned businesses.
 Asian-American owned businesses have seen revenue soar to $965 billion, a 38% increase.